 The Fire Chief is responsible for ensuring expenses are within program allocations and shall adopt budget policies necessary to carry out that responsibility within his/her authority.
 Except in prescribed emergencies, no expenditure of funds shall be authorized unless enough funds have been appropriated by the Board of Directors as outlined in this budget.
 The Fire District has three distinct formal budgetary review and approval cycles within a given fiscal year: Preliminary, Final, and Mid-Year (Amended) Budget if needed.
 The final budget is approved after holding a public hearing and formal adoption by the Fire District's Board of Directors.
 The budget includes the proposed expenditures of the Fire District and the means of financing them.
 The Board reviews total budgeted appropriations and any necessary amendments throughout the year.
-Formal budgetary integration at the fund level is employed as a management control device to monitor budget-to-actual performance throughout the fiscal year.
+Formal budget-to-actual performance throughout the fiscal year.
 Quarterly budget financial reports are also provided to the Board and are available to the general public.
 The Fire District's Budget is adopted on a basis consistent with the Governmental Accounting Standards Board method (GASB).